WE ARE GLAD YOU STOPPED BY!

 Welcome to Amish365.com!
 I hope you stick around, sign up for the daily recipe-filled emails, and enjoy all that Amish365 has to offer.
 This website has been around in one form or another since the year 2000.
-People come and go, but many have stuck around for all 15 years of those years and I’m very grateful.
+People come and go, but many have stuck around for all 20 years of those years and I’m very grateful.
 We’ve definitely had our ups and downs in two decades online, but it’s been a great ride.

 I am also an author and speaker about anything relating to the Plain people.
 I’ve explored Amish settlements from Maine to Montana, from Texas to Florida.
 I’ve also spent time with German Baptists and Mennonites (still wanting to visit a Hutterite colony, that’s on my bucket list!).
-I am 45-years-old (ack, that can’t be possible!), am married to Rachel, and have a wonderful 4 year-old daughter named Aster and a 14-month old named, Bea ( I know, late start to the parenting game!)
+I am 48-years-old (ack, that can’t be possible!), am married to Rachel, and have a wonderful 7 year-old daughter named Aster and a 4 year old named, Bea ( I know, late start to the parenting game!)